dotfurther/OpenDiscoverSDK/README.md

 - Information governance
 - Website crawling/full-text website search
 - Enterprise search and content management
-- IT Departments - identify and de-duplicate documents on file servers.
+- IT Departments - identify documents with sensitive information and/or de-duplicate documents on file servers.
-- eDiscovery applications
+- eDiscovery applications such as early case assessment (ECA) or full processing
 - And more...

 ## Open Discover SDK Help: